Wolf Den

-Wolf Den is the first full-length studio album by American singer-songwriter Danielle Nicole (she had previously released a self titled EP).
+Wolf Den is the debut studio album by American singer-songwriter Danielle Nicole (she had previously released a self titled EP).
 It was released on August 21, 2015.
 The majority of the writing for the album was reportedly completed in just three days.
 The album itself was recorded at Esplanade Studios in six days.

 Critical reception

 McKinnie Sizemore writing for Blues Rock Review gave the album 8/10.
 John Mitchell writing in Blues Blast Magazine described it as a "great piece of soul and New Orleans-infused blues".
 Describing the album as "all about the singers voice" and that in this regard, she "nailed it".